What is the Best Kodi Build for Firestick?

 - Bennu is in the “Video addons” folder.

-The Titanium build is a light-weight, super-fast Kodi build which works great for Firestick.
+The Titanium build is a light-weight, super-fast Kodi builds which works excellent for Firestick.
 With the Xonfluence skin, it runs smoothly and is a perfect build for slow devices.
-There are useful addons like Genesis Reborn, Phoenix, Covenant, Neptune Rising and UK Turks, just to name a few.
+There are useful addons like Genesis Reborn, Phoenix, Covenant, Neptune Rising and UK Turks, to name a few.

 The content is well categorised, and you can find categories for Movies, Sports, Sports Replays, Kids Zone, Music, All-in-One, Live TV (also paid ones), Shows and many others.
 It’s available in the Supreme Builds repository – http://repo.supremebuilds.com/.